snusxd/dass/README.md

 ```

-This entry skips frame checking for `sprite3` and simply copies the entire sprite folder into `sorted` (wherever the sprite is used).
+DASS won’t check the frame count of `sprite3`; instead, it will simply copy the entire sprite folder into `sorted` and its combined version `sorted-merged` (everywhere the sprite is used).

+## What's SORTED-MERGED?

+This archive was added for easier use with [Deltranslate](https://neprim.itch.io/deltranslate-project).
+All animated sprites are concatenated into a single strip, letting Deltranslate import them effortlessly!

 ## Installation

-To use DASS comfortably, fork this repository… and that’s it!\
-The repo already contains a configured workflow that handles everything.
+To start using DASS comfortably, fork this repository… and that’s it!
+The repo already has a workflow that builds `sorted` and `sorted-merged`.

-Fork created?
-You can start adding your files to `_sprites/translations` and get to work.
-Remember: the finished archive waits in the Actions tab!
+Forked it?
+Add your sprites to `_sprites/translations` and get to work!
+The resulting archives will be waiting for you in the Actions tab.

-# Enjoy!
+# Happy translating!